 This complex can also be defined for the complement of a link in $\SS^3$, or more generally for a compact, connected, orientable irreducible $3$-manifold with boundary, see~\cite{przytycki_schultens_kakimizu}.

 \mk

 This complex is called the \emph{Kakimizu complex}, and it has been defined in~\cite{kakimizu}.
 Scharlemann and Thompson proved that this complex is connected (\cite{scharlemann_thompson_kakimizu}), and Kakimizu gave another proof when $L$ is a link (\cite{kakimizu}).
-Schultens proved that $MS(L)$ is simply connected (\cite{schultens_kakimizu}), and Przytycki and Schultens proved that it is in fact contractible (\cite{przytycki_schultens_kakimizu}).
+Schultens proved that $MS(L)$ is simply-connected (\cite{schultens_kakimizu}), and Przytycki and Schultens proved that it is in fact contractible (\cite{przytycki_schultens_kakimizu}).

 \mk

 Note that if we fix an orientation of $L$, there is a well-defined total cyclic ordering on vertices of simplices of $MS(L)$, given informally by the "angle" at which surfaces intersect the tubular neighbourhood $E$ of $L$.
 More precisely, consider the infinite cyclic covering $\tilde{E}$ of $E$ corresponding to the meridian of $L$.
 If $S,R,R'$ are pairwise disjoint spanning surfaces, then $R,R'$ have disjoint lifts $\tilde{R},\tilde{R'}$ in $\tilde{E}$ contained between two consecutives lifts $\tilde{S}_0,\tilde{S}_1$ of $S$.
 One then say that $S<R<R'$ if $\tilde{R}$ separates $\tilde{S}_0$ and $\tilde{R'}$.